 - Keep it clean.

-The usual tactics aren’t much of a safeguard, but do them anyway – handwashing, vitamins, flu shots, hand sanitizer (for parents).
+The usual tactics aren’t much of a safeguard, but do them anyway – handwashing, vitamins, flu shots, hand sanitizer (for parents), and making sure to label all the items that go to daycare with them.
 Colds are going to happen, but do what you can to minimize the transmission to protect others.
 Plus, there is some really nasty stuff out there that you can avoid with good habits.

 - Make a plan.